-Upon successful completion of all modules, medical assisting students participate in a 200-hour externship at an approved facility.
-The externship provides the student an opportunity to apply principles and practices learned in the program and utilize entry-level medical assisting skills in working with patients.
-Medical Assisting Diploma Program externs work under the direct supervision of qualified personnel at the participating externship sites, and under general supervision of the school staff.
+Upon successful completion of all modules, Medical Assistant students participate in a 200-hour externship at an approved facility.
+The externship provides the student an opportunity to apply principles and practices learned in the program and utilize entry-level Medical Assistant skills in working with patients.
+Medical Assistant diploma program externs work under the direct supervision of qualified personnel at the participating externship sites, and under general supervision of the school staff.
 Supervisory personnel at the site evaluate externs at 100- and 200-hour intervals.
 Completed evaluation forms are placed in the students' permanent records.
 Students must successfully complete their externship experience in order to fulfill requirements for graduation.
-[Prerequisite: MAINTRO, Modules A-H].
-Lecture: 00 Hours: Lab: 00 Hours: Extern Hours: 200
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisites: MAINTRO, Modules A-H Lecture Hours: 0 Lab Hours: 0 Extern Hours: 200